J. STOCK OPTIONS AND WARRANTS

 The expected life of awards granted represents the period of time that they are expected to be outstanding.
 The Company determines the expected life based on historical experience with similar awards, giving consideration to the contractual terms, vesting schedules, exercise patterns and pre-vesting and post-vesting forfeitures.
 The Company estimates the volatility of the Companys common stock based on the calculated historical volatility of the Companys own common stock using the trailing 24 months of share price data prior to the date of the award.
 The Company bases the risk-free interest rate used in the Black-Scholes option valuation model on the implied yield currently available on U.S. Treasury zero-coupon issues with an equivalent remaining term equal to the expected life of the award.
 The Company has not paid any cash dividends on the Companys common stock and does not anticipate paying any cash dividends in the foreseeable future.
 Consequently, the Company uses an expected dividend yield of zero in the Black-Scholes option valuation model.
 The Company uses historical data to estimate pre-vesting option forfeitures and record share-based compensation for those awards that are expected to vest.
 In accordance with ASC 718-10, the Company adjusts share-based compensation for changes to the estimate of expected equity award forfeitures based on actual forfeiture experience.

-There were no options granted and no options exercised during the nine months ended September 30, 2015 and 200,000 options granted and no options exercised during the nine months ended September 30, 2014, respectively.
-Total stock-based compensation expense in connection with options granted to employees recognized in the condensed consolidated statements of operations for the three and nine months ended September 30, 2015 and 2014 was $3,390 and $4,202 and $10,983 and $10,843, respectively.
+There were no options granted and no options exercised during the six months ended June 30, 2015 and 2014, respectively.
+Total stock-based compensation expense in connection with options granted to employees recognized in the condensed consolidated statements of operations for the three and six months ended June 30, 2015 and 2014 was $3,390 and $4,617 and $7,593 and $6,641, respectively.

 The following table summarizes the changes in warrants outstanding and the related prices for the shares of the Companys common stock issued to non-employees of the Company.